martinpickering64/carolinegreson.com/content/about-me/_index.md

 On graduation, her work was noticed at the New Designers exhibition in London by The Society of Designer Craftsmen and she was invited to become a Licentiate Member.

 It wasn't long before her enthusiasm and skill in teaching was recognised and she started tutoring basketry at The University of Huddersfield's Textiles Department.
-This success led to further tutoring opportunities at West Cheshire College in Chester and to Caroline gaining C & G Level 4 qualifications in FE Teaching.
+This success led to further tutoring opportunities at West Cheshire College in Chester and to Caroline gaining C&G Level 4 qualifications in FE Teaching.

 Caroline served for several years on the Executive Committee of The Basketmakers' Association with particular responsibility for the Association's tuition.